RecruitmentTraining for companies looking for employees

 The employer and the employment and economic development administration select the students together.

 RecruitmentTraining - what happens next?

-- The employer contacts the local TE Office and submits the proposal on the contact form.
+- The employer contacts the local TE Office and submits the proposal via the electronic form.

 - The employer and the representative of TE Services assess the training requirements of the persons being hired and prepare a preliminary training plan for the company.

 The employment and economic administration invites service provider candidates to tender in accordance with public procurement procedures.
 The parties choose the training provider together.
 The parties enter into a procurement contract to determine the details of the training.